HbA1c Tests and T1D: The Good, The Bad and the Ugly

 Today’s HbA1c test evolved from a series of previous assays (clinical tests involving chemistries) dating back to the early 1970s.
 But it wasn’t really standardized till the 1980s, where it then became routinely used in clinical care for diabetics.
 For an enjoyable night of light reading, the NIH paper, “HbA1c Standardisation: History, Science and Politics,” provides fascinating facts and narratives that would even make John Grisham blush.

 I’m kidding.
-That NIH article is so technically dense, it should not be read by anyone operating heavy machinery.
+That NIH article is so technically dense, it should not be read by anyone operating heavy machinery, as it can induce drowsiness.
 For example, this is a representative excerpt from the text.
 Go ahead and try to pronounce each word:

 “In 1981 Mallia et al. described a method that separated GHb based on the binding of the cisdiol groups of the glucose to m-amino phenylboronic acid cross-linked on agarose.
 GHb binds to the affinity resin, whilst non-glycated haemoglobin does not bind.
 Quantitation is by spectrophotometry at 415 nm of the glycated and non-glycated fractions.”